-Before pursuing my PhD, I taught environmental science to middle and high school students in Yosemite and the Marin Headlands for the educational nonprofit NatureBridge, and spent summers leading expeditions in the wilderness, and in Thailand for National Geographic Student Expeditions.
-I learned how to work with tight knit groups for weeks on end in far corners of the Earth, speak comfortably to large crowds, communicate science to diverse audiences, and improvise.
+Science communication is core to my interests.
+Before pursuing a PhD, I taught environmental science to middle and high school students in Yosemite and the Marin Headlands for the educational nonprofit NatureBridge, and spent summers leading expeditions in the wilderness, and in Thailand for National Geographic Student Expeditions.
+I love the challenge of guiding tight knit groups for weeks on end in far corners of the Earth, speaking to large crowds, communicating science to diverse audiences, and improvising.

-I love to learn new things, cook, play guitar, explore the alpine environment with a rope and harness, take bike tours, and catch waves in the cold California ocean.
+Outside of work, I like to learn new things, cook, playing guitar, explore the alpine environment with a rope and harness, take bike tours, and catch waves in the cold California ocean.

 PhD in Hydrogeology, 2020

-BS in Biology, minor in Conflict Resolution, 2011
+BA in Integrative Biology, minor in Conflict Resolution, 2011

 Automated water quality reports for > 3,000 California public water systems. 🏆 Winner 2019 California Water Data Challenge.